babel/website/docs/config-files.md

   performance win.

 - `babel.config.cjs` and `.babelrc.cjs` allow you to define your configuration as CommonJS, using `module.exports`.
-They are supported in `v7.7.0`.
+They have been supported since `v7.7.0`.

 - `babel.config.mjs` and `.babelrc.mjs` use native ECMAScript modules.
 They are supported by Node.js 13.2+ (or older versions via the `--experimental-modules` flag).
   Please remember that native ECMAScript modules are asynchronous (that's why `import()` always returns a promise!): for this reason, `.mjs` config files will throw when calling Babel synchronously.
-They are supported in `v7.8.0`.
+They have been supported since `v7.8.0`.

 - `babel.config.js` and `.babelrc.js` behave like the `.mjs` equivalents when your `package.json`
   file contains the [`"type": "module"`](https://nodejs.org/api/esm.html#esm_code_package_json_code_code_type_code_field)